Saturn: Cassini–Huygens spacecraft

 At Enceladus's south pole, geysers spray water from many locations along the tiger stripes.

 The Cassini–Huygens space probe entered orbit around Saturn on 1 July 2004.
 In June 2004, it conducted a close flyby of Phoebe, sending back high-resolution images and data.
 Cassinis flyby of Saturn's largest moon, Titan, captured radar images of large lakes and their coastlines with numerous islands and mountains.
 The orbiter completed two Titan flybys before releasing the Huygens probe on 25 December 2004.
 Huygens descended onto the surface of Titan on 14 January 2005.

 Starting in early 2005, scientists used Cassini to track lightning on Saturn.
 The power of the lightning is approximately 1,000 times that of lightning on Earth.

 In 2006, NASA reported that Cassini had found evidence of liquid water reservoirs no more than tens of meters below the surface that erupt in geysers on Saturn's moon Enceladus.
 These jets of icy particles are emitted into orbit around Saturn from vents in the moon's south polar region.
 Over 100 geysers have been identified on Enceladus.
 In May 2011, NASA scientists reported that Enceladus "is emerging as the most habitable spot beyond Earth in the Solar System for life as we know it".

 Saturn eclipses the Sun, as seen from Cassini.
 The rings are visible, including the F Ring.

 Cassini photographs have revealed a previously undiscovered planetary ring, outside the brighter main rings of Saturn and inside the G and E rings.
 The source of this ring is hypothesized to be the crashing of a meteoroid off Janus and Epimetheus.
 In July 2006, images were returned of hydrocarbon lakes near Titan's north pole, the presence of which were confirmed in January 2007.
 In March 2007, hydrocarbon seas were found near the North pole, the largest of which is almost the size of the Caspian Sea.
 In October 2006, the probe detected an 8000 km diameter cyclone-like storm with an eyewall at Saturn's south pole.

 From 2004 to 2 November 2009, the probe discovered and confirmed eight new satellites.
 In April 2013, Cassini sent back images of a hurricane at the planet's north pole 20 times larger than those found on Earth, with winds faster than 530 km/h.
 On 15 September 2017, the Cassini–Huygens spacecraft performed the "Grand Finale" of its mission: a number of passes through gaps between Saturn and Saturn's inner rings.
 The atmospheric entry of Cassini ended the mission.

 Possible future missions

-The continued exploration of Saturn is still considered to be a viable option for NASA as part of their ongoing New Frontiers program of missions.
-NASA previously requested for plans to be put forward for a mission to Saturn that included the Saturn Atmospheric Entry Probe, and possible investigations into the habitability and possible discovery of life on Saturn's moons Titan and Enceladus by Dragonfly.